oesteban/hcph-sops/docs/processing/qaqc-criteria-preprocessed.md

 ### BOLD summary

-- [ ] Check for extensive signal drops that may reveal a coil failure.
-If such pattern is observed, exclude the RSfMRI scan.
+- [ ] Check for outstanding signal drops that may reveal a coil failure.
+  If such a pattern is observed, exclude the RSfMRI scan.